Using a Substance Use Health Lens to Transform Research, Policy and Practice for People Living in Canada

 The Stress, Trauma and Resilience (STAR) Working Group is an interdisciplinary research group embedded within the CHAIM Centre, consisting of diverse research members from within and outside Carleton.
-Our one-day symposium will consist of several speakers, round table discussions, student poster presentations and a networking event.
+Our one-day symposium will consist of several speakers, round table discussions, and a networking event.

 About the Symposium

 Prior to the pandemic, 78% (23.3 million) people in Canada aged 15 and older reported alcohol use, 22% (6.5 million) reported psychoactive pharmaceutical use, 15% (4.5 million) reported using one or more of the following: cannabis, cocaine or crack, ecstasy, speed or methamphetamines, hallucinogens, and heroin, and 18% (5.3 million) reported tobacco use.
 These statistics demonstrate that substance use is relatively common among Canadians and that several types of substances are used.
 Nevertheless, people who use or have used substances face ongoing discrimination and stigma from the public, healthcare providers and policymakers.

 The purpose of this symposium is to bring together an interdisciplinary group of scientists, clinicians, and experts with lived/living experience working on the topic of Substance Use Health, as well as end-users of knowledge (community-based organizations, policymakers) from across Canada to share knowledge and develop a long-term research agenda to fill the research, training, and policy gaps related to Substance Use Health.